 6) Choose petroleum-free beauty products.

 Lipstick, nail polish and a number of other beauty products are made from petroleum byproducts.
 Do you really want toxic oil on your face?
-Ewwwwww.
+No, me either.
+That’s why I recently switched to an all-natural beauty routine.

 7) Go zero waste.

 The Zero Waste lifestyle is an opportunity to live lightly upon the earth by choosing sustainability over pure convenience.
 Need a little guidance?
-Join the 30-Day Zero Waste Baby Steps Challenge right here!
+Read our beginners articles here.

 8) Quit bottled water for good.